How to Find a Business Partner

 Just as keen as you are to know everything about your business partner, they would be too.
 This is why you need to have a credible online presence for your potential business partners to learn about.

-You can build your online presence via a dedicated website and by remaining active on platforms like LinkedIn, Instagram, Twitter, etc. These will help potential candidates to discover you on the internet, verify your identity, and further contact you.
+You can build your online presence via a dedicated website and by remaining active on platforms like LinkedIn, Instagram, Twitter, etc. While building an online presence is a great way to get discovered, LinkedIn outreach can help you expand your network and connect with potential business partners.

 4. Get the word around within your network

-One of the easiest ways to attract potential candidates is by letting your online and offline network know that you are looking for a business partner.
+One of the easiest ways to attract potential candidates is by letting your online and offline network know that you’re looking for a business partner.
 You can use your contacts to get referrals to connect and converse with interested candidates.

 On top of that, talking to your fellow entrepreneurs helps you know how they found their business partners.
 By talking to multiple people, you can create a knowledge pool and choose ways that you think can work the best for you.